sea-otters-2017/phase-3-review/part-2/README.md

 ### User Stories

-**Current Site**.
+#### Current Site

 The application is a simple site where users can write posts.
 If a user wants to write a post, here's the process.

 1. User visits the site root.
 2. User clicks on the "Share Your Thoughts" link.